Every home deserves some greenery, and home decor stores are filled with botanical-themed accessories that will bring the outdoors indoors.

 Here’s how to make an antique frame that looks stunning around a mirror or picture and won’t cost you a fortune.
 Our mirror frame project uses polystyrene crown moulding strips for a mirror frame that has plenty of detail and a light enough to mount anywhere.

 When it comes to framing art, the point of framing is to make the art look as good as it can.
-Too much attention is sometimes paid to matching a frame to flooring or other elements in a room; it is better to take cues from the artwork instead - a frame should answer to the room but not take orders from it!
+It is better to take cues from the artwork instead - a frame should answer to the room but not take orders from it!

 How many times have you been told that when buying art, you should follow your heart?
 That if you feel passionate about a piece, you’ll find a way to make it work?
 This is good advice, but it doesn’t go far enough.